The Soft Butch's Beginning Professional Wardrobe

 Here are my tips for establishing your new wardrobe as an aspiring soft butch professional.
 You might tailor this further depending on your field and location.
 If once you start working there you see people being more casual, follow their lead and take it down a notch.
 But as far as first impressions go:

-9. Don’t shy away from neck ties and bow ties!
+Don’t shy away from neck ties and bow ties!
 They can break up an outfit and add another element or color or texture.
-But keep it snug with the top button buttoned; not loosened.
+When you wear a tie, make sure to keep it snug with the top button buttoned; not loosened.

 Congratulations!
 With the right outfit, you are halfway to being a Power Queer.